Remove moss from tree trunks and branches by performing the following steps:

 The spray bottle for this moss killer attaches to the end of a garden hose.
 Turn on the water and thoroughly spray the moss on your trees.
-Killing moss with a spray like this makes following removal steps much easier.
-Living moss may stubbornly cling to trees.
+Killing moss with a spray like this makes the following removal steps much easier.
+Living unwanted moss may stubbornly cling to trees.

 Allow Spray to Soak into Moss

 Once you’ve applied the moss killer, it will go to work immediately.
 You may see results in as little as 3-5 hours.
 However, for complete moss-killing results, 1-2 rain-free days may be required.